drhsqlite/fossil-mirror/www/whyallinone.md

 However, there are many good reasons why bundling other project management features with the DVCS might be useful for a given project:

-  1. There is single software package to install and manage for the project website.
+  1. There is a single software package to install and manage for the project website.
       The alternative is to select, install, configure, learn about, manage, and maintain separate DVCS, wiki,